mregydev/thisismedude/Readme.md

 My name is alaa hamed abdelhamed and my nickname is mregydev :)

+### Q. What frameworks and libraries have you used in Nodejs ?

+Main things I am using during work are Expressjs , Mongoose , sequlizejs , mocha , sinon and chai

+### Q. What do  you use as source control ?

+github and tfs

+### Q. What do  you use for CI ?

+circleci

 ### Q- What is your knowledge of javascript ?